odinuv/web/en/apv/articles/sql-join/index.md

 {% endhighlight %}

 The above query will give you all locations irrespective of whether some person is using them.
-If will always give you all locations even if they are not used anywhere.
+It will always give you all locations even if they are not used anywhere.
 Outer join is typically used when there is something optional (relations 0..1:1:N or 1..1:0..N).
 It does not make sense to use it in cases where the relationship is required because it cannot add anything not already returned by `INNER JOIN`.